Phil Silvers: Illness and death

-Silvers suffered a stroke during the run of A Funny Thing Happened on the Way to the Forum in August 1972.
+Silvers suffered a stroke during the run of A Funny Thing Happened on the Way to the Forum in August 1972 at the Lunt-Fontanne Theatre.
 He was left with slurred speech.
 Despite his poor health, he continued working, playing Harry Starman in the 1974 "Horror in the Heights" episode of Kolchak: The Night Stalker starring Darren McGavin.
-His guest appearances continued into the early 1980s, including co-starring in The Chicken Chronicles (1977), an appearance on Fantasy Island as an old comic trying to reunite with his old partner, and on Happy Days as the father of Jenny Piccolo (played by his real daughter Cathy).
+His guest appearances continued into the early 1980s, including co-starring in The Chicken Chronicles (1977), an appearance on Fantasy Island as an old comic trying to reunite with his old partner, and on Happy Days as the father of Jenny Piccolo (played by his real-life daughter, Cathy).
 Silvers played the cab driver Hoppy in Neil Simon's send-up of hard-boiled detective films, The Cheap Detective (1978), which starred Peter Falk.
 In his cab, Silvers can be heard (three words) and seen turning his head towards the camera and breaking into a smile (1/4 fps) at the film's ending immediately prior to Falk entering "Hoppy's" cab.
 His final appearance was in an episode of CHiPs (entitled "Hot Date") in 1983.

 On November 1, 1985, Silvers died in his sleep in Century City, California.
-According to his family, he died of natural causes.
-He was interred at Mount Sinai Memorial Park Cemetery in Los Angeles.
+He is interred at Mount Sinai Memorial Park Cemetery in Los Angeles.

 Legacy

 In 1996, TV Guide ranked him number 31 on its 50 Greatest TV Stars of All Time list.

 In 2003, The Phil Silvers Show was voted Best Sitcom in the Radio Times Guide to TV Comedy.
 In a 2005 poll to find The Comedian's Comedian, Silvers was voted #42 on the list of the top 50 comedy acts ever by fellow comedians and comedy insiders.
 Dick Van Dyke, who made his TV debut on Bilko, says he "was always fascinated with Phil's sense of timing.
 Incredible."

 Voice actor Daws Butler employed an impression of Silvers as the voice of the Hanna-Barbera cartoon character Hokey Wolf and also used the same voice in numerous cartoons for Jay Ward.
-The premise of The Phil Silvers Show was the basis for the Hanna-Barbera animated series Top Cat, for which Arnold Stang moderately imitated Silvers' voice for the title character.
-The 1993 animated series The Adventures of Sonic the Hedgehog featured a character called Wes Weasley, who had a very similar appearance and voice to Silvers.
+The premise of The Phil Silvers Show was the basis for the Hanna-Barbera animated series Top Cat, for which Arnold Stang moderately imitated Silvers's voice for the title character.
+The 1993 animated series Adventures of Sonic the Hedgehog featured a character called Wes Weasley, who had a very similar appearance and voice to Silvers.

-Sgt Bilko's Vintage Emporium and The Phil Silvers Archival Museum houses personal and commercial memorabilia collected by Silvers' correspondent Steve Everitt.
+Sgt Bilko's Vintage Emporium and The Phil Silvers Archival Museum houses personal and commercial memorabilia collected by Silvers's correspondent Steve Everitt.
 Opened in 2015 it is located in FarGo Village, Coventry, United Kingdom.